Piff the Magic Dragon: As Piff

 As Piff, van der Put was a support act for band Mumford & Sons on their 2012 Tour of Two Halves.
-The band first discovered him when they both appeared in the benefit concert The Secret Policeman's Ball 2012, and included him in their Galway Gentlemen of the Road Stopover and on the cover of their album Babel.
+The band first discovered him when they both appeared in the benefit concert The Secret Policeman's Ball 2012, and included him in their Galway Gentlemen of the Road stopover and on the cover of their album Babel.
 Together with his other 2012 performances, these appearances made him the UK magician seen live on stage by the most people that year.

 Van der Put moved to Las Vegas to join The Cosmopolitan's Rose.
 Rabbit.
 Lie club and its 2014 Spiegelworld Vegas Nocturne show, having been headhunted while on tour in Australia.
 In December of that year, he opened for Human Nature's December 2014 Christmas shows at The Venetian.

 In May 2015, Piff appeared on the 10th season of NBC's America's Got Talent.
 His audition, a repeat of his Fool Us routine with a phased transformation of incorrect card to signed card, was unanimously selected for the Judge Cuts round.
 In that round, a signed card reappeared in a sealed dog-food can, with special guest judge Neil Patrick Harris using his Golden Buzzer to send Piff straight to the quarterfinals.
 In the quarterfinals, three hanging boxes selected by judge Howie Mandel were violently destroyed, while the fourth unselected box was revealed to contain Mr. Piffles.
-This received sufficient votes to send him to the Semifinals, where his revelations of three selected cards earned him standing ovations from judges Howard Stern, Heidi Klum and Howie Mandel, and sufficient votes for the Final round.
+This received sufficient votes to send him to the semifinals, where his revelations of three selected cards earned him standing ovations from judges Howard Stern, Heidi Klum and Howie Mandel, and sufficient votes for the final round.
 That week's act, which involved firing Mr. Piffles from a cannon and the reappearance of a signed bill inside a walnut, did not receive enough votes for him to win, and instead placed him in the Top 10.
 He returned as a guest performer on AGT's 2016 America's Got Talent Holiday Spectacular and in 2017 during Season 12.

-In late 2015, van der Put became the resident performer at The Flamingo, and The Flamingo renamed its “Bugsy’s Cabaret” theater as the “Piff the Magic Dragon Theater".
-He is assisted by showgirl and real-life spouse Jade Simone.
+In late 2015, van der Put became the resident performer at The Flamingo, and The Flamingo renamed its "Bugsy’s Cabaret" theater as the "Piff the Magic Dragon Theater".
+He is assisted by showgirl and real-life partner Jade Simone.

-In October 2020, Piff's show relocated to the much larger (700 seat) Flamingo Showroom with a 3-year contract.
+In October 2020, Piff's show relocated to the much larger (700 seat) Flamingo Showroom with a three-year contract.

+van der Put appeared in the ninth season of Queer Eye in 2024 when he was nominated by Simone, as well as fellow magicians Penn & Teller.